 People often ask me what my favorite exercises are to decrease low back pain.
 While no one exercise is perfect for everyone, I want to spend some time talking about the bridge.
-There are several reasons why I (and many other physical therapists) love the this exercise:
+In this article, you’ll learn how bridge works and several variations to try.

-- A bridge is performed in a neutral spine position.
 Often core stabilization exercises are performed in either a flexed position (think sit up) or an extended position (think up-dog).
 Depending on the type of injury, a patient may have, flexing the spine or extending the spine can increase pain.
 With the bridge, the spine remains neutral and hips are doing the work.

 3. It is an excellent exercise to do anywhere because no equipment is required.